 Whether you choose a holiday cottage, a campsite or a caravan park, or one of our hotels or guesthouses, you can be sure that our accommodation providers are taking extra precautions to keep everyone safe.

 With your own log burner inside a funky cabin or sturdy yurt, a bit of wind and rain won't bother you.
-There all kinds of cool glamping options in Wales and many stay open during winter.
+There all kinds of cool glamping options in Wales and many stay open year round.
 Fans of sustainable holidays particularly love them as lots are eco-friendly and off-grid.
 We've rounded up some of the most stunning glamping spots in Wales.

 If you're the proud owner of a campervan or caravan, then Wales is a great place for a socially distanced break.
 With mystical mountains, rolling hills and crashing breakers as standard when it comes to scenery, the view from the windows won't be too shabby either.
 Unsurprisingly, Wales is very popular for motorhome and caravan holidays, so please book in advance and don't park anywhere other than an officially designated site.